gillandsiphon/gillandsiphon.github.io/content/posts/codenames-primer.md

 ### Official Rules

-This introduction has covered a birds-eye view of *Codenames*, but for comprehensive rules, check out the [official rules](https://czechgames.com/files/rules/codenames-rules-en.pdf).
+This introduction has covered a birds-eye view of *Codenames*, but for a comprehensive ruleset, check out the [official rules](https://czechgames.com/files/rules/codenames-rules-en.pdf).